CME 295 - Transformers & Large Language Models

 This course explores the world of Transformers and Large Language Models (LLMs).
 You'll learn the evolution of NLP methods, the core components of the Transformer architecture, along with how they relate to LLMs as well as techniques to enhance model performance for real-world applications.
 Through a mix of theory and practical insights, this course will equip you with the knowledge to leverage LLMs effectively.
 Ideal for those with a background in calculus, linear algebra, and basic machine learning concepts.

-Syllabus Cheatsheet Ed
+Syllabus Cheatsheet Canvas

 Course staff

-Course information
+General information

 Class textbook